CLEANit/MatSimPy/README.md

 **Func pyargmax(l)** <br> Find the argmax in a python list of numbers.
 From the resource here: https://towardsdatascience.com/there-is-no-argmax-function-for-python-list-cd0659b05e49

-**Func repeatDataSampler** <br> Pull a user-defined number of repeated samples from a list of consistent ordered repeats (i.e. A,A,B,B,C,C... --> A, B, C...).
+**Func repeatDataSampler** <br> Pull a user-defined number of samples from a list of consistently-sized ordered categories/repeats (i.e. name1, name2, name3, grade1, grade2, grade3... --> name1, grade1...).

 ### graph.py    -->    Graph methods